fergalsomers/argocd-istio-sample/README.md

 1. Install [kind](https://kind.sigs.k8s.io/) - for mac "brew install kind"
 1. Install [kubectl](https://kubernetes.io/docs/reference/kubectl/) - for mac "brew install kubectl"
 1. Install [git](https://git-scm.com/) - git comes with Xcode on mac.
+2. Make - comes pre-installed on mac with Xcode, but you can always upgrade it to the latest! `xcode-select --install`

 # How to install